TheKrowi/Krowi_AchievementFilter/Changelogs/Wago.io.md

 ### Added (54.2)
 - Possibility to show a faction icon on the achievement if the achievement is faction specific
+- More sub zones for The Forbidden Reach
+- Tooltip data for the new Forbidden Reach Dragon Races

 ### Fixed (54.2)
 - Removed a ton of achievements from the new zone